cvat-ai/cvat/site/content/en/docs/manual/basics/authorization.md

   ![](/images/image003.jpg)

-  Username automatically generated from email, can be edited if needed.
+  A username generates from the email automatically.
+It can be edited if needed.

   ![](/images/filling_email.gif)